yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 help avoid some of these concerns.

 Before you employ :term:`DL_DIR` or the :ref:`archiver <ref-classes-archiver>` class, you need to decide how you choose to provide source.
-The source ``archiver`` class can generate tarballs and SRPMs and can create them with various levels of compliance in mind.
+The source :ref:`archiver <ref-classes-archiver>` class can generate tarballs and SRPMs and can create them with various levels of compliance in mind.